pallets/click/docs/options.rst

 The `expose_value` parameter prevents the now pretty pointless ``version`` parameter to be passed to the callback.
 If that was not specified a boolean would be passed to the `hello` script.
+The `resilient_parsing` flag is set on the context if click wants to parse the command line without and destructive behavior that would change the execution flow.
+In this case because we would exit the program, we instead do nothing in that case.

 What it looks like: